November 16, 2017 4 Ways to Discuss Congressional Budget Riders at the Dinner Table this Thanksgiving Charise Johnson Former Contributor

 September 5, 2017 3 Reasons Why You Should Care About Vehicle Efficiency and Emissions Standards Josh Goldman Former Contributor

 Abengoa’s plant in Hugoton Kansas will produce 25 million gallons of cellulosic biofuels and 21 MW of electricity per year – enough to power the plant and sell some back to the local Stevens County community.
 Photo credit Abengoa.
-August 30, 2017 Pruitt’s EPA Undermines Cellulosic Biofuels and Transparency in Government Jeremy Martin Senior Scientist and Director of Fuels Policy
+August 30, 2017 Pruitt’s EPA Undermines Cellulosic Biofuels and Transparency in Government Jeremy Martin Director of Fuels Policy

 August 4, 2017 Got Climate Science Questions, Administrator Pruitt?
 Ask the US National Academy of Sciences Peter Frumhoff Former Director of Science and Policy and Chief Climate Scientist